Enclavely/tailor/readme.txt

 * Removed - Unused search control.

 = 1.6.3 =
 * Added - Filter to modify the rendered HTML of a given element.
-Please refer to the element filters section in the [filter reference](https://github.com/andrew-worsfold/tailor/blob/master/filters.md).
 * Fixed - Incorrectly defined list item child view container causing error on pages with lists.
 * Removed - Unnecessary reset of element collection when restoring from a history snapshot.